-While ageing is a great factor that makes one vulnerable to hydration, those who are diabetic, and/or those who are under medication for chronic illnesses may need to be more attentive of how often they should hydrate.
-This is especially true when medication is a diuretic, which makes individuals increase excretion of water from the body, including sweat and urine.
-In addition, individuals who experience other symptoms such as vomiting, and diarrhea will need to be more vigilant to drink more water.
+While ageing is a significant factor that makes one vulnerable to hydration, those who have diabetes or are under medication for chronic illnesses may need to be more attentive to how often they should hydrate.
+When your medication is a diuretic, this is especially true, making individuals increase excretion of water from the body, including sweat and urine.
+In addition, individuals who experience other symptoms such as vomiting and diarrhea will need to be more vigilant to drink more water.

-It’s become an old wives’ tale to drink 8 glasses of water to be truly hydrated.
+It’s become an old wives’ tale to drink eight glasses of water to be truly hydrated.
 However, we’ve come to know that the amount of water that one should drink is dependent on our body size and weight.
-While we may not be able to provide exact measurements of how much water each individual should drink in a day, we should also note that there are other ways to obtain water as well.
+While we may not be able to provide exact measurements of how much water each individual should consume in a day, we should also note that there are other ways to obtain water.
 We tend to forget that the water in the fruits and vegetables we eat contributes to our daily water intake.
-And so, to optimize health and to prevent dehydration, seniors should include more water-based foods.
-This includes:
+And so, to optimize health and prevent dehydration, seniors should include more water-based foods, including:

 - Skim Milk

 - Plain Yogurt

 In sum, it is essential to drink plenty of water whenever possible.
 Seniors should keep a bottle of water by their side, whether going out or by their bedside, to remind themselves to hydrate.